hipe/tmx/human/doc/issues/056-predicateish-theory.md

 to inflection, but we try to use the remote jargon when it is known.)

-there are other sorts of "inflection" exhibited by the EN verb that are arguably more important: wheras "conjugation" is effectively superflous (never adding new information to the utterance beyond perhaps socio-political information), inflecting for verb *tense* (for example) *does* add information we deem valuable.
+there are other sorts of "inflection" exhibited by the EN verb that are arguably more important: whereas "conjugation" is effectively superflous (never adding new information to the utterance beyond perhaps socio-political information), inflecting for verb *tense* (for example) *does* add information we deem valuable.